Child who survived Italy cable car crash to stay in Israel for now | DW | 23.09.2021

 Eitan's maternal uncle, Guy Peleg, told Israeli television channel Kan 11 on Tuesday that "Eitan's parents wanted him to grow up in Israel."

 Eitan and his parents, Amit Biran and Tal Peleg, moved to Italy to enable Amit to study medicine.
-The family lived there with six-year-old Eitan and his younger brother Tom, who also perished in the cable car crash.
+The family lived there with Eitan and his younger brother, Tom, who also perished in the cable car crash.

 jsi/rt (dpa, Reuters, AFP)